mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Defines a function to be called when a reaction was processed.
   | It is allowed to do state modifications except for removing reacting molecules,
   | they will be removed automatically after return from this callback.
   | Unlimited number of reaction callbacks is allowed.
+  | May be called only after model initialization because it internally uses
+  | reaction rule ids that are set during the initialization.

   | Example: `1800_vol_rxn_callback/model.py <https://github.com/mcellteam/mcell_tests/blob/mcell4_dev/tests/pymcell4_positive/1800_vol_rxn_callback/model.py>`_